 3. Create a Google Business listing

-Aside from having a website, the best thing you can do to improve your local visibility and Google ranking is to create and optimize your Google Business Listing.
+Aside from having a website, the best thing you can do to improve your local visibility and Google ranking is to create and optimize your Google Business Profile.
 Google Business is making it easier than ever for potential customers to find, learn about, and engage with businesses specific to their needs.
 Complete with reviews, ratings, directions, posts, and other vital information, it is becoming the go-to directory for consumers.
 Create your Google Business Profile asap to improve SEO for your business.

 Final tips for improving your SEO